opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    Get the latest Android SDK from http://developer.android.com/sdk/index.html

-   Here is Google's install guide for SDK http://developer.android.com/sdk/installing.html
+   Here is Google's `install guide <http://developer.android.com/sdk/installing.html>`_ for SDK.

    .. note:: If you choose SDK packed into Windows installer, then you should have 32-bit JRE installed.
 It is not needed for Android development, but installer is x86 application and requires 32-bit Java runtime.